Antibiotics

 Canada’s chicken farmers continue to evolve their production practices in response to consumer preferences, and they’re clear: Canadians want to know where their food comes from, how it’s raised, and what goes into it.
 Part of the curiosity surrounding what goes into one’s food is the question of medicine usage on the farm, or antibiotics, which can also be referred to as antimicrobials.

-The strategy is built on the foundations for reduction, surveillance, stewardship and research and innovation.
-Key elements of the AMU strategy include:
+CFC’s Responsible AMU Strategy is a sector-wide approach built on the foundations for reduction, surveillance, stewardship, and research and innovation.

 The success of these initiatives has been demonstrated through the Public Health Agency of Canada’s surveillance program – the Canadian Integrated Program for Antimicrobial Resistance Surveillance (CIPARS).
 CIPARS has demonstrated an elimination of preventive use and has pointed to the chicken sector’s AMU strategy as a major factor for reduced antimicrobial resistance in targeted bacteria.